nilshartmann/react-training/INSTALL_en.md

 **During the training**

-- As we may need to install updates before and during the training, please make sure that internet access (of course, online training 🙃) is working on your computer during the training as well - but also **for git and npm** (consider proxies!).
+- As we may need to install updates before and during the training, please make sure that internet access (of course, online training 🙃) is working on your computer during the training as well - but also **for git and npm** (consider proxies, firewalls, VPNs!).
   - W-LAN is convenient, but especially for (long) streaming sessions, a wired network is more stable than W-LAN, so if in doubt, plug in the cable (and deactivate W-LAN) 😊
   - Information about setting up a proxy for npm can be found [for example here](http://wil.boayue.com/blog/2013/06/14/using-npm-behind-a-proxy/).
 - I am happy if you have your **camera on during the training** so that we can see each other 🎥.
 Please only turn on the microphone if you want to say or ask something (which you are of course allowed to do at any time!).